Have you ever wondered why the Christmas trees that line your favourite department store look *especially* magical?

-We’re all guilty of opening out the branches without any real thought as to how a natural tree would look.
-Always make sure that you pull the branches out in different directions, some up, some to the side, some off at angles.
+We’re all guilty of opening out the branches without any real thought as to how a natural tree would look, but it’s always good to make sure that you pull the branches out in different directions, some up, some to the side, some off at angles.
 If you’re struggling to figure it out, google real Christmas trees to get an idea of how it should look!

 To achieve this look at home, don’t worry about clipping wayward branches – in fact, if you do have any bald spots, you can clip a branch or two from the back and then tie them to the trunk with some twine or floristry wire.
 Faux foliage (ie – ivy or, sprigs of eucalyptus) can be used to beef up the shape too.

 Flocking your Christmas tree

 If you’re planning to add some spray snow, the time is now.
 Don’t do it after the decorations (and especially the lights!) have been put on – the spray can end up clogging the twinkle.

 You should also let the snow dry for 30 minutes before proceeding.